 A comprehensive Customer 360 project must include data hygiene (source records are cleaned and homogenized) so that the multiple data sources can be evaluated and listed together.
 Lastly, companies need to create a hub database that contains all of their master records.
 These records must be easily editable with the source databases.

-For example, if a client adds a new credit card number to his account, this information should also be coordinated with all the other databases containing payment-related data.
+For example, if a client adds a new credit card number to their account, this information should also be coordinated with all the other databases containing payment-related data.
 Keeping the master records up to date is vital and provisions must be made to ensure that the process of updating these databases is automated.

 Implement a 360-Degree Customer View with Productive Edge

 As the commercial sector aims to become more customer-centric, customer data is becoming an invaluable resource for marketers.
 Businesses must implement comprehensive Customer 360 projects to gain a better understanding of the details that are the essence of their customer base.
 Not only will this drive better lead generation, but it will also make customer-company relations unbreakable.
-Even small-scale businesses can adopt this approach by recognizing used cases and developing on them as data analysis methods also improve.
+Even small-scale businesses can adopt this approach by recognizing use cases and developing on them as data analysis methods also improve.